awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 ## CloudWatch Event Logs for Amazon WorkMail<a name="cw-events"></a>

-When you enable email event logging for your Amazon WorkMail organization, Amazon WorkMail logs email events with CloudWatch\.
-For more information about enabling email event logging, see [Tracking Messages](tracking.md)\.
+When you turn on email event logging for your Amazon WorkMail organization, Amazon WorkMail logs email events with CloudWatch\.
+For more information about turning on email event logging, see [Tracking Messages](tracking.md)\.

 The following tables describe the events that Amazon WorkMail logs with CloudWatch, when the events are transmitted, and what the event fields contain\.